CodeCavePro/monodevelop-wakatime/README.md

 # Installing via Addin Gallery

-## !!!
-Unfortunately MonoDevelop / Xamarin Studio / Visual Studio for Mac adding gallery is currently broken at the moment (it's not building/publishing fresh copies of addins automatically) !!!

 1. Inside MonoDevelop/Xamarin Studio/Visual Studio for Mac, navigate to `Tools` -> `Add-in Manager`

 2. Click the `Gallery` tab, then search for `wakatime`.